Map of Texas Springs

 Barton Springs is located in Zilker Park, within the city of Austin, TX.
 The park has a total of 358 acres of natural surroundings for visitors and swimmers.
 The pool exists within the channel of Barton Creek.

-The pool 3 acres, and it is surrounded by grassy areas open for picnicking and relaxing.
+The pool is 3 acres, surrounded by grassy areas open for picnicking and relaxing.

-Due to the number of visitors and location, in a highly populated area, the pool has had issues with high bacteria content.
+Due to the number of visitors and location in a highly-populated area, the pool has had issues with high bacteria content.
 Nevertheless, the contamination source has been undetermined.
-It may be from visitors or it may be from the spring source close to uranized areas.
+It may be from visitors, or it may be from the spring source close to urbanized areas.

 The pool is closed during flash flood warnings as Barton Creek may flood and overflow the pool.
-In such occassions, the pool turns into a raging creek.
+On such occasions, the pool turns into a raging creek.

 Located 30 miles west of the city of Austin, TX.
 Kraus Springs is a popular swimming and camping site.

 The property has 32 springs that feed a man-made pool on top of the hill.
 This pool, in turn, feeds a natural pool below.
 The water eventually flows to Lake Travis.